julianmclain/brute-force-sudoku-solver/README.md

 # Brute Force Sudoku Solver

-I first wrote this program in Racket while working through UBC's "How to Code: Complex Data" course.
-I can't take credit for the approach since it was developed by them.
-Decided to give it a whirl in Scala.
+This is a Scala re-write of the generative recursing coding challenge in UBC's "How to Code: Complex Data" course.

 ### Process